Spurs vs. Clippers Player Props Betting Odds

 Kawhi Leonard Props

-- The 23.5-point over/under set for Kawhi Leonard on Monday is 0.5 higher than his scoring average on the season.
+- Wednesday's over/under for Kawhi Leonard is 23.5.
+That's 0.5 more than his season average.

-- Leonard has averaged five assists this season, 2.5 more than his prop bet on Monday.

-- He makes four three-pointers per game, 1.5 more than his prop bet total on Monday (2.5).
+- He has knocked down four three-pointers per game, 1.5 more than his prop bet total on Wednesday (2.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.